ringohoffman/ringohoffman.github.io/01-python-a-strongly-dynamically-duck-typed-interpreted-language/index.md

 ## Background and Motivation

-I recently had a conversation with a few of my coworkers where I had mentioned that Python is a strongly typed language.
+I recently had a conversation with a few of my colleagues where I had mentioned that Python is a strongly typed language.
 One of them didn't think that it was, and another explained that strong typing means that every object has a type, which is true about Python but is not the definition of strong typing.
-It surprised me to realize that even though my coworkers and I are experienced Python developers, none of us had a clear understanding of strong typing.
+It surprised me to realize that even though my colleagues and I are experienced Python developers, none of us had a clear understanding of strong typing.
 This inspired me to write this post to help disambiguate Python and its runtime and static type systems.

 ## Compiled vs. Interpreted Languages